activist-org/activist/CONTRIBUTING.md

 ## Localization [`⇧`](#contents)

-Those interested in contributing to localization for the app are welcome to check related issues using the [`localization`](https://github.com/activist-org/activist/issues?q=is%3Aopen+is%3Aissue+label%3Alocalization) label in the [issues](https://github.com/activist-org/activist/issues).
+Localization for activist happens within our [public localization project on Transifex](https://explore.transifex.com/activist-org/activist).
+Join us there if you'd like to help bring activist to other languages!

+To find issues related to localization, please see the [`localization`](https://github.com/activist-org/activist/issues?q=is%3Aopen+is%3Aissue+label%3Alocalization) label in the [issues](https://github.com/activist-org/activist/issues), and to report a localization issue use the [localization issue form](https://github.com/activist-org/activist/issues/new?assignees=&labels=localization&projects=activist-org%2F1&template=localization.yml).
+Please also see the [style guide](https://github.com/activist-org/activist/blob/main/STYLEGUIDE.md) for more information on how to create new localization keys.

 <a id="documentation"></a>